Mister-Industries/tinyDocs/docs/blog/posts/weeknotes-2.md

 ### What's Next

-- Testing, soldering, and more testing :tired_face:
+- Testing, soldering, and more testing :star_struck:
 - Fulfillment of our first pre-orders!
 - Continued development of our documentation